George Bowen (colonial settler): England, second marriage, and 'Bowen Mount'

 He made the journey to England in 1843 and, while there, married his deceased wife’s sister, Letitia, in August of that year.
 Such a marriage would not be allowed, by law, in England until 1907, or in New South Wales until February 1876.
 Not deterred by the existing canon law and the Marriage Act of 1835, Bowen had banns of marriage read and a marriage ceremony was performed at the Church of St. Martin's in the Fields.
 However, to overcome the legal fact that their Anglican marriage was void, the couple then reportedly married for a second time, at Wandsbek—then a Danish-ruled exclave of the Duchy of Holstein—in a Lutheran ceremony, under a letter of permission given by the King of Denmark.
 It is a testament to the lengths to which Bowen would go to assert his own views, against both church and state.
 Indeed, it is quite conceivable that the entire overseas journey was necessary, only because it would not have been possible for Bowen to marry Letitia, in New South Wales.

 Bowen almost certainly knew that his English marriage would not be recognised in the colony.
 He had an announcement notice, with details of both wedding ceremonies, inserted in the Sydney Morning Herald, three years later in 1846, after his return to New South Wales.
 The second marriage produced another four children, who were both first cousins and half-siblings to his two earlier children.

 In February 1842, Bowen had obtained title over 83 acres in the County of Cook.
 This was the foundation of Bowen's landholding, 'Bowen Mount', at what would become later be known as Bowen Mountain.
 It would become his family's home, once he returned to New South Wales and built a substantial timber house, on the highest ridge.
 The house was surrounded by ornate gardens and orange orchards.
 He had acquired another 303 acres in 1847.

 Not content to let his disputes with the church die down, Bowen authored another theological work, with his authorship thinly disguised, under the pseudonym of Aposynagogos.
 He finally broke his connection with the church altogether, after Bishop Frederick Barker replaced Broughton in 1855.

 Later life and death

 In 1854, Bowen was appointed surveyor of roads for the road to Bathurst, but it was a short-lived role, ending after he fell out with his trustees.
 He was to spend most of the rest of his life living quietly at 'Bowen Mount', before moving finally to 'Keston', in Carabella Street, Kirribilli, late in life.
+'Keston' occupied a large piece of east-facing waterfront land at the eastern end of Kirribilli Point.

 Around 1876, he privately published an autobiography, Autobiography, Modern Parables and Predictions.